Mercury-Redstone 3: Flight

 Just after retrofire, Shepard switched into the "fly-by-wire" control mode, where the pilot's motions of the three-axis control stick electrically triggered the control jets of the automatic system to fire for the desired positioning, rather than proportionally opening the manual system's control jets.
 Soon afterward, the retrorocket pack was automatically jettisoned.
 This pack was attached over the heatshield by straps and so was normally released before reentry.
 Shepard heard the noise of the jettison and saw one of the straps fly past a window, but the confirmation light did not turn on.
 However, fellow Mercury astronaut Deke Slayton, who was acting as capsule communicator ("CAPCOM") in the Mercury Control Center, confirmed to Shepard that the pack had jettisoned, so Shepard activated the manual override for the jettison system to trigger the light.
 It was later determined that the retro-jettison light hadn't activated because of an issue with the electrically triggered pyrotechnic "squibs" that were fired to release the retrorocket pack.
 These squibs, when triggered, could draw excessive current from the electrical system, dropping its voltage to the point that the timer which was supposed to activate the retro-jettison light got reset.
 The squibs were modified to prevent this problem in future missions.

 Shepard reported that fly-by-wire felt smooth and gave the sensation of being fully in command of the craft, before letting the automatic systems briefly take over to reorient the capsule for reentry.
-He then kept control until the g-forces peaked at 11.6g during re-entry; he held the capsule until it had stabilized and then relinquished control to the automated system.
+He then kept control until the g-forces peaked at 11.6 g during re-entry; he held the capsule until it had stabilized and then relinquished control to the automated system.
 The descent was faster than anticipated, but the parachutes deployed as planned, a drogue at 21000 ft and a main parachute at 10000 ft.